reutlev98/DNA-and-Protein-Sequence-Analysis/README.md

-# DNA and Protein Sequence Analysis
+# DNA, Protein Sequence, and Player Data Analysis

 ## Introduction

-This project consists of several Python scripts designed to analyze DNA and protein sequences.
-The primary functions include finding Simple Sequence Repeats (SSRs) in DNA sequences and identifying and visualizing PROSITE patterns in protein sequences.
+This project includes Python scripts for analyzing DNA sequences, protein sequences, and player data.
+The main functionalities include finding Simple Sequence Repeats (SSRs) in DNA, identifying and visualizing PROSITE patterns in protein sequences, and performing various data operations on player datasets.

 ## Installation